danpoynor/react-gallery-app/README.md

 ## Technical Notes

-The Flickr `apiKey` is stored in an un-committed `.env` file which not part of this repo.
-The key is included in the `config.js` file as:
+The Flickr `apiKey` is stored in an un-committed `.env` file locally which not part of this repo.
+The environment variable is included in the `config.js` file as:

 ```js
 export const apiKey = process.env.REACT_APP_FLICKR_API_KEY;